Presidential perfection.

 - In a separate bowl, whip the egg whites to stiff peaks.
 PRO TIP: For maximum stability and fluffiness, use room-temperature eggs and make sure there is not a trace of fat or egg yolk in the bowl.

-- Bake in the waffle iron and serve with warm maple syrup and melted butter.
+- Bake in the waffle iron according to your waffle maker's directions.
+Serve with warm maple syrup and melted butter.

 2 comments